slorquet/tcasm/README.md

-This is the gas syntax, as described here: https://sourceware.org/binutils/docs/as/Statements.html#Statements
+This is the gas syntax, as described here: https://sourceware.org/binutils/docs/as/Statements.html#Statements only one label per line is supported.

 So here are the rules:

-directives starts with a dot
-labels ends with a colon and are followed by some spaces if the first word of a line does not ends with a colon, then it's a mnemonic.
+space at the beginning of the line is not significant. directives starts with a dot labels ends with a colon and are followed by some spaces labels must not start with a number. if the first word of a line does not ends with a colon, then it's a mnemonic.

-space at the beginning of the line is not significant.

 generic directives are parsed by common code:
 .section <name> .text .data .bss .rodata